sukumarsengott/aws-container-devsecops-workshop/docs/04-testing.md

     **Explanation**: Best practice is to the remove secrets from all previous commits and rotate any credential found.
     For simplicity in the workshop, we removed the secret and modified the scanning tool to only scan new commits.

-    To remove the commit from git's history (other developers will need to reclone the repo afterward):
+    **Optional**: To remove the commit from git's history (other developers will need to reclone the repo afterward):

         # After we removed the secret from the index.py file
         cd /home/ec2-user/environment/sample-application